YAMEROOOO/plover-german-syllatype/README.md

 ## Suffixes

 There are 3 suffix strokes that are used to add "s", "t" or "st" at the end of a syllable if `S` or `T` are aready being used in the right bank (or in the case of a word ending with "ts"). "jetzt" for example will be written as `SFETS*PK` and "rutscht" as `RUPSKFT`.
 Similarly "rutschst" will be `RUPSKFT*` and "fleischs" will be `FNREISKF*`. `-PK` is also used for "ts" or "ds" which would otherwise be confused with "st" or "zt".
-Thus "reist" will be written as `REIST` while "reits" (as in bereits) will be written as `REITPK` (not `REIT*`!).
+Thus "reist" will be written as `REIST` while "reits" (as in "bereits") will be written as `REITPK` (not `REIT*`!).
 The suffixes can be seen in the following Table:

 | Output | Input |
 | :---: | :---: |